javz123/publicCode/README.md

 # publicCode
-Code for others to view for easy sharing purposes.
+Public repository for others to view certain code snippets.